Wolox/tech-guides/frontend/docs/kickoff/README.md

 ## Kickoff

-The following steps will help you have a frontend project ready for new features.
+The following steps will help you have a Front-End project ready for new features.

 ### Clone and project base setup